 If you're planning a trip to Spain, brushing up on the traditions and customs of the region will help you make the most of your vacation.
-While many Spanish traditions like tapas and flamenco dancing have become legendary around the globe, knowing where to experience them in Spain can be difficult for some tourist.
+While many Spanish traditions like tapas and flamenco dancing have become legendary around the globe, knowing where to experience them in Spain can be difficult for some tourists.

 There are several myths and misconceptions about Spain, and some travelers only have a hazy idea of the history of bullfighting, how to spot a good paella, or how to go about eating tapas.
 These tips should help you, no matter which of the 19 regions of Spain you're visiting.